Jjorss/cisc489/README.md

 * Using an data from an open-source project called AsterRank, we aimed to predict whether an asteroid would be profitable for a mining mission using based on features such as mass and closeness, using logistic regression and clustering.

-## Subject, Method, and Analysis (edit)
+## Subject, Method, and Analysis (needs analysis)

-Data Set
-We obtained our data set from the Asterank database.
+* We obtained our data set from the Asterank database.
 This database pull asteroid data from the Nasa/JPL small body database and various published asteroid mass data.
 We choose this data due to the ease of use and access of their API.

-Methods and prediction for cost
-Asterank has its own algorithm for predicting cost efficiency.
+* Asterank has its own algorithm for predicting cost efficiency.
 Our aim was to calculate this in a more accurate way.
 Our first step was to run a clustering algorithm on our data set.
 This was to determine which attributes had the most impact on the profit of an asteroid.
-The attributes we found that had the most impact on profit were closeness and mass Once obtained, we then trained our machine learning model with the attributes.
+The attributes we found that had the most impact on profit were closeness and mass.
+Once obtained, we then trained our machine learning model with the attributes.

+* We created a column in our dataset that marked if an asteroid was high profit or not base on if its profit was in the 75th percentile.

+* We used a linear regression model to determine which asteroids were most profitable.
+Our data set contained 1000 asteroids.
+We used 800 to train the model and the 200 remaining for verfication.

 ## Results (edit needs explainations)
 ![picture](https://github.com/Jjorss/cisc489/blob/master/images/LogLoss.png)